JaeWong91/MS2-Marvel-Game/README.md

 1. Using [W3C Markup Validator](https://validator.w3.org/) and  to ensure there were no syntax errors in the HTML code.
 1. For CSS, I used [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/).
+1. For Javascript, I used [jshint](https://jshint.com/) to ensure no errors in my code.
 1. Testing was performed using Google Chrome's device toggle feature.
 These include screen sizes of small, medium and large resolutions.
 1. Further tests were performed to ensure both games function as intended.
 Documents to show this will can be seen here.